sateesh6369/Dashboards_Power_BI/README.md

 # Sateesh-s-Project
-Power BI files has an extension of .pbix
+1. Power BI files has an extension of .pbix.
-Power BI files are exported as PDFs for quick impression.
+2. Power BI files are exported as PDFs for quick impression.